-In order to maintain its status as a "mutual fund trust" under the Tax Act, BTB cannot carry on most active business activities and is limited in the types of investments it may make.
+To maintain its status as a "mutual fund trust" under the Tax Act, BTB cannot carry on most active business activities and is limited in the types of investments it may make.
 The Contract of Trust contains restrictions to this effect.